On your way through the Generic Extractor tutorial, you have learned about

 MailChimp API and giving us a lot of trouble, is best to be ignored.
 The answer to this is

-mapping described in the next part of the tutorial.
+mapping, described in the tutorial’s next part.

-You might have also noticed some duplicate records in the table in.c-ge-tutorial.campaigns__campaign_id__content
+You might also have noticed some duplicate records in the table in.c-ge-tutorial.campaigns__campaign_id__content